Cooking Gorgeous

 Grate the onion and squeeze out the juice.
 You can save the pulp to make delicious recipes such as Turkish Grilled Lamb Kofta - Izgara Kofte or Turkish Sarma Lamb Beyti Kebab.
 Set the juice aside to use for doner kebab.

-grated onions and onion juice are in separate bowls
+Grated onions and onion juice are in two separate bowls.

 Combine the ground lamb or beef, onion juice, yogurt, salt, paprika, and black pepper in a large bowl.
 Mix well for 8 to 10 minutes, until all are thoroughly combined and the mixture is firm.